Book Rights And Wrongs And Traps For New Authors

 But if you are asked to sign over your book’s rights and intellectual property, and there is no advance offered to you, think carefully.

-In the end, perhaps don’t do it.
+In the end, perhaps don’t do it and try to find better options.

-If you are unsure about taking the self-published route because you are not confident in the technical aspects of ebook and print-on-demand (POD) publishing or book promotion, consider investing in service providers who can do this for you.
+But perhaps you are not confident in the technical aspects of ebook and print-on-demand (POD) publishing or book promotion.

 Whichever route you take as a new author, remember one point.